cr88192/bgbtech_engine/README.md

 Assets:
 Some of the art assets are derived from materials from OpenQuartz, CrystalSpace, and GIMP.
 These may require different handling.

+Some other assets are less certain, use at your own risk.

 BSCC
 ====